 - Our lawyers will draft a cover letter that will support and submit your application.

-- A member of our team will communicate with the UKBA and the Home Office to ensure a quick decision in regards to your EEA Family Permit.
+- A member of our team will communicate with the UKBA and the Home Office to ensure a quick decision regarding your EEA Family Permit.

 - We will protect your interests when working with our immigration lawyers during the entire process.
 We will keep you informed while the application is pending with the Home Office.